 This salsa gets its spiciness from jalapeño peppers.
-If want less spice, use less jalapeños and make sure you don’t add the seeds.
-The salsa will appear kind of spicer when warm then when it’s been chilled.
+If want less spice, use fewer jalapeños and make sure you don't add the seeds.
+The salsa will appear kind of spicer when warm than when it's been chilled.
 Keep that in mind when taste-testing.

 Salt to your preference.
-You can always add more but can’t take away!
-I recommend adding half the amount listed, taste and then add more.
-Same goes with lime juice, add 1 lime and then taste.
+You can always add more but can't take it away!
+I recommend adding half the amount listed, taste, and then adding more.
+The same goes with lime juice, add 1 lime and then taste.
 If you need more, add the other lime.

-Serve the Chipotle-style green chili salsa on tacos, quesadillas, burritos, burrito bowls or as a dip for corn chips!
+Serve the Chipotle-style green chili salsa on tacos, quesadillas, burritos, burrito bowls, or as a dip for corn chips!
 You can even use this as an enchilada salsa to make salsa verde enchiladas (yum!) or Chilaquiles Verdes or over nachos.
 The options are endless!